saikrishna4293/kubelocalcluster/README.md

-# TO setup a Kubernetes Local cluster with Vagrant
+# To setup a Kubernetes Local cluster with Vagrant

 Here we have
   * one master ubuntu <br />